Last updated on January 26, 2023 by Wandering our World

 Malaysia, whilst a majority Muslim country, is relatively liberal.
-Therefore bathing suits and discreet drinking is allowed on public beaches.
+Therefore bathing suits and discreet drinking may be fine at some public beaches.
 However drinking in front of mosques, for example, would be quite disrespectful.

-Thailand has a world-famous nightlife scene, especially in Koh Phangan (more on that below), Patong and Bangkok.
+In contrast, Thailand has a world-famous nightlife scene, especially in Koh Phangan (more on that below), Phuket and Bangkok.
 So if you’re looking for parties and fun past midnight, Thailand would be the best choice.

 Although Malaysian cities like Kuala Lumpur also have decent bars and entertainment, a night out in Malaysia for the majority of people tends to involve a cup of milky tea and some sweet treats!

 Below we look at some of the highlights in each country when it comes to culture and vibe, so you can see what you think you’ll like most: